cgwalters/min-cloud-agent/README.md

 Puppet should do.
 It means cloud-init is likely to keep growing.

-Beyond simply being a large program in itself, cloud-init is written Python, and `min-metadata-service` is targeted at small host operating systems that don't necessarily include Python by default.
+Beyond simply being a large program in itself, cloud-init is written Python, and this agent is targeted at small host operating systems that don't necessarily include Python by default.

 Contributing
 ------------